AMSP-04/NETN-SMC/NETN-SMC.md

 ### SMC_FederateControl

 Base class for all control actions directed to a specific federate.
-The inherited NETN-BASE `UniqueId` parameter is used to match this interaction with a corresponding `SMC_Response`.
+The inherited NETN-BASE `UniqueId` parameter matches this interaction with a corresponding `SMC_Response`.
 Before sending this interaction, use the `SMC_Service` object attribute `SupportedActions` to determine if the referenced federate supports the action.

 |Parameter|Datatype|Semantics|
 |---|---|---|